VValter-Bach/statistik/README.md

 # Statistik
-This algorithm reads a csv file, and checks for useless rows. and writes the modified data in a new file
+This algorithm reads a csv(Char seperated Value) file, and checks for useless cloumns and writes the modified data into a new file

 ## Build
-This software was run ann build on linux x64.
+This software was run and build on linux x64 only.
-To use the makefile you need the directories *bin/* and *obj/* the output end up in bin/statistik.out.
+It will build bin/statistik.out.

 ## Run
 The software is run with args.
 Minimum argc is 2.
 Recommended is 3